 When is progress evaluated?

-Satisfactory Academic Progress is evaluated each June for the upcoming academic year.
+SAP is evaluated each June for the upcoming academic year.
 Students with a FAFSA on file will have their progress evaluated by mid-June and are notified by email if not meeting SAP standards.
-Students who do not have a FAFSA on file in June will have their progress evaluated once their FAFSA is received by the university.
+Students who do not have a FAFSA on file in mid-June will have their progress evaluated once their FAFSA is received by the university.

 Note: Students submitting a FAFSA who have not been enrolled for one or more semesters and were not meeting SAP standards when they last attended will remain on financial aid restriction.